 After flooding much of the damage is obvious: furniture may have moved, fabrics and plaster are wet, wallpaper and paint is peeling and there may likely be mud and debris around with a tide-mark indicating the high-water point.
 Unfortunately, as the cosmetic damage tends to be both obvious and upsetting, all too many people rush to put it right, hiding more serious damage and potentially creating health and safety risks for themselves as they go.
 While the effects of a major pipe burst and an external water incursion (such as flood water from a river) have different impacts in many ways, they are similar in others and our discussion below covers both.
 We’ll describe 6 hidden dangers to check for if your home or business has been flooded.
-If this affects you, and you’d like professional advice on the subject, please give us a call.
+If this affects you, we provide a flood damage restoration service and if you’d like professional advice on the subject, please give us a call.

 1. Damage to electrics, wiring or heating systems